-There is no significant variability in the measured geometric mean of 111In-DTPA total abdominal counts during imaging of the initial 6 h of small bowel and colon transit studies.
+Conclusions: There is no significant variability in the measured geometric mean of In-111 DTPA total abdominal counts during imaging of the initial 6 hours of small bowel and colon transit studies.
 This can permit a decrease in the time required for image analysis by potentially obtaining total abdominal counts only from a single time point.
-Because it is diagnostically necessary to still visually analyze the small bowel and colon transit patterns, imaging at all the recommended 7 time points, however, will still need to be performed.
+Because it is diagnostically necessary to still visually analyze the small bowel and colon transit patterns imaging at all the recommended seven time points however will still need to be performed.